ramm777/ramm777/README.md

 Hello, guys!
 I'm a Scientist and Engineer in Machine Learning and Computational Science.
 Fire off an email to: 77777aidan@gmail.com

-## Project 1: AI Agent Doctor with RAG based on Verified Scientific Data using n8n.
+## Project 1 (AI Agents): AI Agent Doctor with RAG based on Verified Scientific Data using n8n.
 Here, I create AI Doctor Agent (chatbot) that uses only scientifically verified data from British Healthcare (NHS) website using n8n for rapid prototyping of AI agents.
 It is providing 24/7 access to reliable medical information for questions about symptoms and conditions, helping healthcare professionals, patients and students quickly reference medical guidelines and protocols.

 Step 1: Scraping website for information about illnesses - This part starts by scraping the British official NHS website for information about illnesses, which lists various medical conditions and their links.
 Finally, all the processed data - the text, illness names, and embeddings - gets stored in a PostgreSQL database with special vector search capabilities.